Sørkjosen

-The 0.8 km2 village has a population (2017) of 864 which gives the village a population density of 1018 PD/km2.
+The 0.8 km2 village has a population (2023) of 814 which gives the village a population density of 1018 PD/km2.

 Nord-Troms Museum

 Sørkjosen hosts several preserved historical buildings that are part of the Nord-Troms Museum.
-The other exhibitions are in neighboring municipalities of Lyngen, Storfjord, Kåfjord, Skjervøy, and Kvænangen.
+The other exhibitions are located at facilities in neighboring municipalities of Lyngen, Storfjord, Kåfjord, Skjervøy, and Kvænangen.

 Transport

-The European route E6 highway connects Sørkjosen with the town of Alta (and the rest of Finnmark) to the east, and the city of Tromsø to the west.
+The European route E6 highway connects Sørkjosen with the town of Alta (and the rest of Finnmark county) to the east, and the city of Tromsø to the west.
 Sørkjosen Airport is located within the urban area of the village, on the shore of Reisafjorden, at its southern end.
 Widerøe provides air services to Tromsø, Hammerfest, and Kirkenes from Sørkjosen.